chenxiaolong/RSAF/README.md

 ## Permissions

-The only permission RSAF requires is the `INTERNET` permission.
+The main permission RSAF requires is the `INTERNET` permission.
 It is used only to allow rclone to access the configured remotes.
 RSAF does not and will never have ads or telemetry.

+The `RECEIVE_BOOT_COMPLETED` permission is used to automatically resume pending uploads if they were interrupted due to a crash or reboot.

 Allowing notifications and disabling battery optimizations are optional, but strongly recommended.
 These are needed to allow RSAF to reliably run in the background after a client app closes a file, which is when file uploads actually begin.